 GOL conducts its business in line to corporate governance practices.
 The Company is listed on Level 2 of B3 Corporate Governance since the simultaneous launch of its shares at Brazilian and North American Stock Exchanges in 2004, and is subject to arbitration at the Arbitration Panel Market, as Clause included in its bylaws.

-To ensure transparency in management and business for the benefit of all shareholders and investors, the Company holds Shares Negotiation Policy, which establishes rules and procedures for persons working with the company (executives and employees), with access to relevant information.
+To ensure transparency in management and business for the benefit of all shareholders, the Company holds Shares Negotiation Policy, which establishes rules and procedures for persons working with the company (executives and employees), with access to relevant information.

 GOL also holds a Disclosure Policy of Material Facts, which defines the criteria, the time and the person responsible for disclosing such information to investors, in order to ensure the transparency and guarantee a homogenous distribution.
 To support this work, the Company maintains a Disclosure Committee, which includes professionals from several departments of the Company that do not participate directly in the process of releasing the data to the market.
 They are responsible for checking the consistency and cross-checking of reports, when applied.

 The Company was one of the first Foreign Private Issuers (FPIs) in South America to conform to the requirements of Sarbanes-Oxley Law (SOX), Section 40 and uses the criteria established by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) to internal controls.
 The Company also is in accord with Section 302 of the same Act, which defines that director executives shall personally declare their responsibility for disclosure of information.
 These certifications have improved and reaffirmed the Company´s commitments to good corporate governance practices.